 And then there is a RAID 6 and why do we need another RAID type when we already have the best of both worlds, you might wonder..

-Well, here is another “but” with RAID 5, and this is specially true with larger disks.
+Well, here is the but with RAID 5, and this is specially true with larger disks.
 If one of your disks fails, it is possible for the recovery disk to fail as well.
 Crazy right?
 And that is where RAID 6 comes into play: it requires minimum of 4 disks.
-Data is divided across 2 disks and the remaining 2 are used for recovery, so in a RAID 6 you can have 2 disks fail and still have a chance to recover your data.
+Data is divided across 2 disks and the remaining 2 are used for recovery, so in a RAID 6 you can have 2 disk fail and still have a chance to recover your data.

 The penalty of RAID 6 is that you lose two drives when you buy four.